isurulucky/CLAgent/README.md

 # CLAgent
 A simple agentic commandline app to create cover letters, given a CV and a public vacancy URL.
 Currently, the app depends on OpenAI GPT APIs to access LLM functionality.
+The finalized cover letter is written to the standard output.

 ### How to Use